What we’re doing at BWP

 Whilst this current situation is undoubtedly worrying over the short term, we continue to remain confident for the long-term prospects of investments.
-We would urge caution and restraint in these volatile conditions and do not recommend any change to your investment strategy that you have agreed with your financial adviser, in light of recent events.
+We would urge caution and restraint in these volatile conditions and do not recommend any change to your investment strategy that you have agreed with your financial adviser.
 Your investments are in line with your risk profile and time horizon and as such, we would recommend that you remain invested in accordance with this, rather than to sell out, realising losses.

 Please read this leaflet, which gives some valuable insights, in case you’re worried about how the current market conditions may be adversely affecting your investments.